| |

 A Chunky Knit Christmas Tree Skirt

-When you finish putting the tree up and you look at how beautiful it is….your eyes travel down to the stand and it doesn’t look quite right.
+When you finish putting the tree up and look at how beautiful it is, your eyes travel down to the stand, and it doesn’t look quite right without a tree skirt.

-So the only thing that will finish it off properly is a handmade white tree skirt to hide that stand!
+So the only thing to finish it off properly is a handmade tree skirt to hide that stand!

-This knitted option is not only fast to make but it feels really cozy.
+This knitted option is not only fast to make but also feels really cozy.

-You can make in any color and add more or fewer pom poms to the outer edge.
+You can make it in any color and add more or fewer pom poms to the outer edge on the right sides for decoration.

 Chunky knitted Christmas tree skirt